 If there’s one lesson we can learn from this movie, it’s that violence doesn’t accomplish anything.
 It does, however, give B-Rabbit the fuel he needs for the only fight that matters: the rap battle.

-The Battle: A Food Fight For Campus Superiority
+The Battle: A Walk-Off For Male Modeling Glory

 The Battle: A Rock-Off With The Devil

 When JB and KG come face-to-face with the Devil, they challenge him to a rock-off.
 The terms are simple (and totally logical in an absolutely crazy sort of way).
 If the Devil wins, he gets to take KG back to hell to be his b*tch. (“Trust me.
 It’s the only way.”)
 If JB and KG win, the Devil must return to hell and help his vanquishers pay their rent.

 #36 on The Best Movies About Music